Ate Too Much Sugar? 9 Tricks to Help Reverse the Binge

 Step 1: Realize what’s going on

 As sugar floods your bloodstream, the pancreas releases insulin to control blood glucose levels.
 This suppresses the “fullness” hormone leptin, which makes your brain give you the green light to grab more candy.
 Glucose is rapidly digested, and your spiked dopamine and blood sugar levels fall quickly.
 “The crash depends on the person.
 It can be 15 minutes to a couple of hours after eating,” says Bontempo.
 “Your instinct is to eat more sugar to get another jolt of energy, but it’s really important to resist.
 Once your willpower bank is tapped, it becomes increasingly challenging to make healthy choices.”
-Here are more scary things sugar can do to your body.
+Here are more scary things too much sugar does to your body.

 Step 2: Have a spoonful of peanut butter

 After a sugar binge, you may want to swear off all calories.
 However, eating food with other nutrients helps ward off that undesirable sugar crash caused by quick digestion.
 “A spoonful of peanut butter or handful of nuts gives you fat and protein to slow digestion,” says Jennifer Powell Bolton, PhD, RDN, a professor of nutrition at Metropolitan State University of Denver.
 “Or try hummus with vegetables, which have fiber that helps slow the absorption of simple sugars.”
 Not sure if you’re nearing the limit?
-These are the 9 clear signs you’re eating too much sugar.
+These are the nine clear signs you’re eating too much sugar.

 Step 3: Take the stairs